Howard Lincoln: Seattle Mariners

+In September 1999, Lincoln became CEO of the Seattle Mariners, serving as the point man for majority investor Hiroshi Yamauchi when it came to making decisions (up until 2008, Lincoln noted that Yamauchi only pushed heavily for the team to pursue three players: Kazuhiro Sasaki, Ichiro Suzuki and Kenji Johjima); it was Lincoln that hired Pat Gillick to serve as general manager for the 2000 season.

-Lincoln's tenure as CEO of the Seattle Mariners has seen both success and controversy.
-Lincoln was considered instrumental, along with former Senator Slade Gorton, in preserving the team's location in Seattle and negotiating with the city for a new stadium, Safeco Field.
+Lincoln's tenure as CEO of the Seattle Mariners saw both success and controversy.
+Lincoln was considered instrumental, along with former senator Slade Gorton, in preserving the team's location in Seattle and negotiating with the city for a new stadium, Safeco Field.
 His stewardship has seen the team's first post-season appearances, in 1995, 1997, 2000, and 2001, as well as the aggressive expansion of the Mariners into the Japanese market, most noticeably through the acquisition of Japanese superstar Ichiro Suzuki.